aipowerorg/aipowerorg.github.io/docs/content-assistant.md

 This feature allows you to update multiple posts at once using a configuration tool.

 1. Go to your **Posts**, **Pages**, or **Products** list.
-2. Select the checkboxes next to the items you want to enhance.
+2. Select the checkboxes next to the items you want to update.

 <img src={cabulkbutton} />

 3. Click the **Content Assistant** button that appears at the top of the list.

-This will open the **Content Assistant** modal, where you can configure the AI enhancements.
+This will open the **Content Assistant** modal, where you can configure the AI updates.

--   **Templates**: Save and load your entire enhancement configuration as a template for quick reuse.
+-   **Templates**: Save and load your entire configuration as a template for quick reuse.

 <img src={catemplate} />

--   **AI**: Choose the AI Provider and Model for the enhancement tasks.
+-   **AI**: Choose the AI Provider and Model for the tasks.
 You can also adjust the Temperature and Max Tokens for the generation.

 <img src={caai} />

--   **Context**: Enable a Vector Store to provide your knowledge base as context to the AI, ensuring enhancements are aligned with your custom data.
+-   **Context**: Enable a Vector Store to provide your knowledge base as context to the AI, ensuring updates are aligned with your custom data.

 <img src={cacontext} />